samolego/Canta/docs/features.md

 * Batch selection for multiple uninstalls
 * See app info and size details

+### Presets
+* Create reusable app removal configurations
+* Import and export presets as JSON
+* Share presets across devices and with others

 ### App Badges
 * 🟢 **Safe to Remove** - Non-essential apps.
 Still review them, though.
 * 🟡 **Advanced** - May affect some functionality.